ahimsa-imananda/sugar-and-calorie-detection-in-food/README.md

 # SWEETECT
 Sweetect is an application that could classify food images with their Sugar and Calorie level.
 Sweetect is built using a machine learning model that is trained with the Food101 Dataset (https://www.kaggle.com/dansbecker/food-101).
+Sweetect Website is written in html, css, javascript, and the ML model is wrapped using Python Flask web service.
+Sweetect Android is written in Kotlin and developed using Android Studio.
+The website app is containerize using Docker and deployed onto Google Cloud Platform (GCP)'s service Google Cloud Run (GCR).
 Sweetect is available on Website and Android App:
 ### Website:
 https://sweetect-deployment-hhte7av7wq-as.a.run.app/